-- 1. The organization shall file a list of its current officers and advisor within one (1) month of the first day of classes of the fall semester each year.
-The current president of the organization, or their designated representative shall file notification of subsequent changes, when such changes occur. - 2.
-The organization shall submit to the Office of Student Life for approval, all changes in documents on file in that office relating to the organization, such as revisions in its constitution, changes in its statement of purpose, changes in procedures for handling organization funds or changes in membership requirements. - 3.
+- 1. The organization shall update changes in officers and advisor within 10 business days on their HSC Net organization roster throughout the year. - 2.
+The organization shall submit the annual re-registration on HSC Net by the designated deadline each spring for the Office of Student Life to review.
+All updates made to documents or processes, such as revisions to constitution or bylaws, statement of purpose, or membership requirements will need to be submitted during this process. - 3.
 The organization shall maintain its funds in accordance with Section A of this part and be in good standing with the Texas Tech University Health Sciences Center. - 4.
-The organization shall demonstrate by its activities that it is conducting business to achieve its purpose as stated on the application. - The organization shall conduct its affairs in a lawful manner, in accordance with the constitution and bylaws it has on file, and in accordance with applicable Texas Tech University Health Sciences Center regulations and state statutes. - 6.
-The organization shall be responsible for the observance of all applicable TTUHSC regulations by off-campus individuals or organizations whose appearance on campus is sponsored by the organization. - 7.
+The organization shall demonstrate by its activities that it is conducting business to achieve its purpose as stated on the original application or Intent to Form Request. - 5.
+The organization shall conduct its affairs in a lawful manner, in accordance with the constitution and bylaws it has on file, and in accordance with applicable Texas Tech University Health Sciences Center regulations and state statutes.

+- 6. The organization shall be responsible for the observance of all applicable TTUHSC regulations by off-campus individuals or organizations whose appearance on campus is sponsored by the organization. - 7.
 The Office of Student Life may withdraw the registration of an organization for non-compliance with University policies and procedures.